pflanze/functional-perl/docs/intro.md

    [bin/fperl](../bin/fperl) which calls the repl with most Functional Perl modules preloaded.

-You need to install `Term::ReadLine::Gnu` and `PadWalker` to use the repl.
+You need to install `Term::ReadLine::Gnu` and `PadWalker` (and `Capture::Tiny` to see code definition location information and `Sub::Util` to see function names when displaying code refs) to use the repl.
 Once you've done that, from the shell run:

     $ cd functional-perl
     $ bin/fperl